 Master Promissory Note (MPN)

-The Federal Direct Stafford Loan MPN is the loan application for your Federal Direct Stafford Loan.
+The Federal Direct Student Loan MPN is the loan application for your Federal Direct Student Loan.
 It is valid for 10 years while you are enrolled as a student.
-Once you complete the Federal Direct Stafford Loan MPN, you will not need to sign another one to borrow in future years.
+Once you complete the Federal Direct Student Loan MPN, you will not need to sign another one to borrow in future years.
 Also see promissory note.

 The Federal Direct Parent PLUS Loan MPN is a parent's loan application for the Federal Direct Parent (PLUS) Loan.
 Once a parent completes the PLUS Loan MPN, he/she will not need to sign another one to borrow in future years as long as he/she continues to borrow each year.
 If a parent has two students attending college, a separate MPN is required for each student.
 Likewise, if a mother and father both borrow a Parent PLUS Loan for one student, a separate MPN is required for each borrower.

 The Federal Perkins Loan MPN is the legally binding document of a borrower's indebtedness to a school.
 If awarded a Perkins or University Loan, you must complete an online MPN and entrance counseling session before loan finds are credited to your account.

 Maturity The maturity date is when the grace period on a loan has ended and the loan officially moves to repayment status.
 Merit-based AidAid that takes into account your academic, artistic or athletic merit or some other criteria, and does not depend on your financial need.
 Merit-based awards use your grades, test scores, hobbies and special talents to determine your eligibility for scholarships.
 Division 3 schools do not award scholarships based on athletic ability.

 National Student Clearinghouse The National Student Clearinghouse is a national database, which lenders, loan servicers, guaranty agencies, schools, and students can access to verify student degree and enrollment information.